jbfink/r-extract/README.md

 The dependencies in the project are handled by [Poetry](https://python-poetry.org/) -- make sure you have an up to date Python 3 and Poetry installed, and then ```poetry install``` to install the depencies.
 After that, merely put the URLs you want to scrape in ```url-list.csv``` -- be sure to follow the format of URLs separated by commas -- and then run ```poetry run python reddit-extract.py```.
 The output will be in files named ```file[number].csv``` -- e.g., the first url will be ```file1.csv```, the second ```file2.csv```, and so on.

+POSSIBLE FUTURE ENHANCEMENTS:

+* Jupyter support
+* Making it so the URL list can be a straight text file, one URL per line.